azawawi/atom-perl6-editor-tools/NOTES.md

 - Add custom perl6 path setting (Settings)
 - Generate only one temporary file instead of two (POD Preview)
 - Bundle Pod::To::HTML inside our package and provide an option to override
-- Create Perl6 script menu shortcut
+- Create Perl6 script menu shortcut (Create a new editor with Perl 6 FE syntax and script<tab>)
-- Create Perl6 module menu shortcut
+- Create Perl6 module menu shortcut (with travis CI and appveyor YAML files)
-- Open example from Perl 6 examples
+- Open example from Perl 6 examples github repo (through a pregenerated index)
+- Borrow from Padre Outline: Perl 6 class/method/subs/...etc outline